 In this article we’ll cover a non-directional trading strategy that has been popular among banks and hedge funds, yet is lesser known among retail traders.
 The strategy most famously used the Japanese Yen in the mid 1990’s and again in 2004-2008.
-A drop in forex market volatility in 2019 is bringing the carry trade back into focus.

 Basic Forex Concepts